bariserkus/essential_setup/linux_setup/README.md

 Do the same for `/usr/bin/software-properties-gtk` and `/usr/bin/update-manager`

-However, in my case the update manager did not start properly. so I switch shebang back to `#!/usr/bin/python3` for all these programs.
+However, in my case the update manager did not start properly for the last one.
+So I switch shebang back to `#!/usr/bin/python3` for `update-manager`.